ribasco/ucgdisplay/README.md

 ### Limitations

 ---
-* This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Asus Tinker Board etc) as I only have Raspberry Pi in my possession.
+* Only works for Raspberry Pi at the moment.
+I will add support for other SBCs as soon as I am able to obtain these devices.
 * The adapters for character lcd driver Mcp23008LcdAdapter and Pcf8574TLcdAdapter are not yet implemented.

-### Known Issues/Troubleshooting

----

 ### Contribution guidelines